Heidi Game: Telecast preparation

 NBC's preparations for the November 17 game at Oakland were routine.
 The game was to be televised to most of the country beginning at 4 p.m.
 EST, with Curt Gowdy and Al DeRogatis announcing.
-NBC hoped that viewers who tuned their television channel selectors to the game would not walk to the television and change the channel or turn off the power switch, but would watch the evening's programming.
-They anticipated a good game, which would cause the audience to remain in their seats and watch the game in its entirety, "a perfect lead in for the network's special presentation of Heidi, the Johanna Spyri children's classic, which was scheduled to air after the game at 7 p.m.
+NBC anticipated a good game that viewers would likely watch all the way through, and then leave the television tuned to that network for the evening, "a perfect lead in for the network's special presentation of Heidi, the Johanna Spyri children's classic, which was scheduled to air after the game at 7 p.m.
 (EST)".
 The television film was preempting Walt Disney's Wonderful World of Color, the program normally shown by NBC on Sunday at that time.
 As the game started at 1 p.m.
 Pacific Standard Time, the western half of the country would have to wait after the game for 7 p.m. local time before seeing Heidi.
-Under television rules at the time, the Jets–Raiders game was blacked out within 90 miles of Oakland even though it was a sellout, leaving KRON-TV (channel 4, the local NBC affiliate serving Oakland at the time), and other NBC affiliates in nearby markets unable to show the game.
+Under television rules at the time, the Jets–Raiders game was blacked out within 90 miles of Oakland even though it was a sellout, leaving KRON-TV (channel 4, the local NBC affiliate serving Oakland at the time) and other NBC affiliates in nearby markets unable to show the game.

 Heidi was heavily promoted by NBC in television commercials and newspaper advertisements.
-The network hoped to gain a large audience, especially among families, who the network anticipated would watch the entire two-hour film.
+The network hoped to gain a large audience, especially among families.
 Individual commercials for the film could not be purchased by advertisers; instead, the entire two-hour block was sold by NBC to watch manufacturer Timex, which would air the film and have its own commercials run during the broadcast.
 The New York Times touted Heidi as the best TV program of the day.
 Under the terms of the contract between Timex and NBC, Heidi had to air promptly at 7 p.m.
 Eastern (6 p.m.
-Central), and could not be delayed or joined in progress for any reason.
+Central) and could not be delayed or joined in progress for any reason.
 Dom Cosentino, in his 2014 article on the Heidi Game, points out the irony that Timex, a watch company, was the sponsor; the game would become infamous for its telecast, cut short because of time.

 Steven Travers, in his history of the Raiders, noted: